Skip to main content

 About the Object

-In this cast bronze sculpture of a goat, ribbons of copper are skewered through the rebar that covers its back.
+In this cast concrete sculpture of a goat, ribbons of copper are skewered through the rebar that covers its back.
 The goat stands tall on an industrial washing machine drum.
 In these sculptures, Ward plays with the acronym G.O.A.T., Greatest of All Time, a superlative often used to describe musicians and athletes.

 Additional Information